-- (1) Contract grievances which are appealable to arbitration pursuant to the terms of this Article may be appealed to arbitration by CSEA by the Director of Contract Administration or his or her designee, by filing a demand for arbitration upon the Director of the Governor's Office of Employee Relations within fifteen (15) working days of the receipt of the Step 3 decision. - (2) The demand for arbitration shall identify the grievance, the department or agency involved, the employee or employees involved, and the specific term or provision of the Agreement alleged to have been violated. - (3) All contract grievances appealed to arbitration shall be heard by a single Master Arbitrator, who shall be mutually selected by the parties.
-All such grievances shall be heard and reviewed by the Master Arbitrator during the Triage phase of Step 4.
-At the Triagephase, the parties shall be represented by staff and/or counsel, and shall present all relevant information, documents and argument to the Master Arbitrator. - (4) The Master Arbitrator shall have complete authority at the Triage phase of Step 4 to sustain or deny the grievance, or to suggest and accomplish resolution of the grievance.
-If the Master Arbitrator determines that an evidentiary hearing is necessary, the grievance shall be scheduled for expedited arbitration before the Master Arbitrator for the next available hearing date.
-The Master Arbitrator shall discuss with the parties the specific issue to be arbitrated, and the specific witnesses who shall testify at the expedited arbitration.
-The Master Arbitrator shall have the authority to preclude witnesses he/she determines to be non-essential to the issue(s) beforehim/her.
+- (1) Contract grievances which are appealable to arbitration pursuant to the terms of this Article may be appealed to arbitration by CSEA by the Director of Contract Administration or their designee, by filing a demand for arbitration upon the Director of the Office of Employee Relations within fifteen (15) working days of the receipt of the Step 3 decision. - (2) The demand for arbitration shall identify the grievance, the department or agency involved, the employee or employees involved, and the specific term or provision of the Agreement alleged to have been violated. - (3) All contract grievances appealed to arbitration shall be heard by a single Master Arbitrator, who shall be mutually selected by the parties.
+All such grievances shall be heard and